Getting started orienteering is super easy and inexpensive! You can either:

 - Event details: Any important details for that particular Wednesday will be on the event page so please read it carefully.

 - Membership: You need to be a member in order to run a course at a Wednesday Night Event.
-Yearly membership costs $15 for adults, $5 for youth and free for children under 5.
-SOGO participants get a free membership and seasons pass to all Wednesday Night Events.
-You can sign up for membership here.
-You can also sign up for membership on site at a higher cost.
+Most SOGO participants get a free membership and seasons pass to all Wednesday Night Events.
+You can sign up for membership online from the home page.

 When you get to the event site, look for the registration table next to the Foothills Orienteering banner.